 Playlist User Guide

-Playlist is a tool to visualize an Orchestra XML reference file and reduce it to a subset exported into a new Orchestra XML file.
-Playlist is not a FIX validation tool, i.e. it relies on the correctness of the reference file and the FIX knowledge of the user.
+Playlist is a tool to visualize an Orchestra XML file and reduce it to a subset exported into a new Orchestra XML file.
+Playlist is not a FIX validation tool, i.e. it relies on the correctness of the input file and the FIX knowledge of the user.
 For example, it is the responsibility of the user to ensure the proper selection of fields required by FIX, i.e. the tool will not complain if the user only selects stop order types but fails to select the StopPx(99) field.
 The only exception to this rule is that StandardHeader and StandardTrailer do not have to be selected and will automatically be added to each of the selected messages when creating the new Orchestra XML file.
 This includes the pre-selection of required fields in the StandardHeader component (BeginString(8), BodyLength(9), MsgType(35),…) for the tag=value encoding.

 Login and Logout

 Access to Playlist requires you to register and login to the FIX Trading Community website, and your confirmed affiliation with a FIX member firm.
 Once you are confirmed to be affiliated with a FIX member firm you can request access to Playlist, please contact the FIX Program Office (firstname.lastname@example.org) for access.
 There is no explicit function to logout of Playlist, i.e. you can just close your browser tab.

 Playlist requires an Orchestra XML file as input.
 It serves as a reference file for both the display and for the new Orchestra XML file created as output.
 The input file has to conform to the schema of the Orchestra Technical Standard Version 1.0.
 It is possible to change the input by reading a new Orchestra XML file.
 These files are not uploaded to the FIX infrastructure and remain local in the memory of your browser.
 You can press “Clear Input File” or refresh your browser window to remove the current input file.